 Veterans enrolled under the Federal G.I.
-Bill P.L.
-358 and P.L.
-634 receive their allowance directly from the government and are responsible for paying their fees and charges on the same basis as other students (this does not apply to P.L.
-815 or P.L.
-894).
+Bill receive allowances directly from the government and are responsible for paying their fees and charges on the same basis as other students (this does not apply to the Veteran's Rehabilitation Program).